 Login URL Parameter

-If any of the cookies specified in sCookieNames parameter are not found, the protocol application assumes that the session has expired and the user need to log-in.
-It will display a message informing that log-in is required and if user confirms, will redirect to the log-in URL specified in the sLoginUrl parameter.
+If any of the cookies specified in sCookieNames parameter are not found, the protocol application assumes that the session has expired and the user needs to log-in.
+It will display a message informing that log-in is required and if the user confirms, it will redirect to the log-in URL specified in the sLoginUrl parameter.